iAlexeze/docker-multi-server-monitoring/README.md

    ```
 4. **Port Management**:

-   Ensure that control server can accept traffic from the following ports:
+   Ensure that the `control server` can accept traffic from the following ports:
    ```yaml
       - 5001: for Grafana UI
       - 5002: for Loki